li-lay/li-lay/README.md

 </div>

 ## About Me :
-I am a Sophomore CS student, currently self-studying anything that interest me!
+I'm a Sophomore CS student, self-studying anything that interest me!

-- :penguin: Moved to Linux since my last year of high school.
+- :penguin: Moved to Linux in my last year of high school.

 - :keyboard: Best editor imo : Neovim